Portfolio choice, portfolio liquidation, and portfolio transition under drift uncertainty: Introduction

-In Section 2, we consider the allocation problem of an agent in a context with only one risky asset -- in addition to the risk-free asset -- and we solve it in the case of a CARA utility function and in the case of a CRRA utility function.
-We analyze in particular the role of learning (and the influence of the knowledge that one will go on learning in the future) on the allocation process of the agent.
-In Section 3, we generalize the model to the case of several risky assets.
-In Section 4, we introduce liquidity costs through a modelling framework \emph{\`a la} Almgren-Chriss and we use Bayesian learning for portfolio choice, optimal portfolio liquidation, and optimal portfolio transition problems.
+In Section 2, we provide the main results related to our Bayesian framework.
+We first compute the Bayesian estimator of the drifts entering the dynamics of prices (more precisely the conditional mean given the prices trajectory and the prior).
+We then derive the dynamics of that Bayesian estimator.
+These results are classical and can be found in \cite{bain} or \cite{lipster}, but they are recalled for the sake of completeness.
+In Section 3, we consider the portfolio allocation problem of an agent in a context with one risk-free asset and $d$ risky assets, and we show how the associated HJB equations can be transformed into linear parabolic PDEs in the case of a CARA utility function and of a CRRA utility function.
+As opposed to most of the papers in the literature, we also provide verification theorems.
+This is of particular importance because the Bayesian framework leads to blowups for some of the optimal control problems.
+In Section 4, we solve the same portfolio allocation problem as in Section 3 but in the specific case of a Gaussian prior.
+We show that a more natural set of state variables can be used to solve the same problem.
+We also provide an example of blowup in the Gaussian case.
+In Section 4, thanks to closed-form solutions, we also analyze the role of learning on the dynamics of the allocation process of the agent.
+In Section 5, we introduce liquidity costs through a modelling framework \emph{\`a la} Almgren-Chriss and we use our combination of Bayesian learning and stochastic optimal control techniques for solving various portfolio choice, portfolio liquidation, and portfolio transition problems.\\